Invereshie and Inshriach

 Flora Ecosystems

 The Caledonian pine forest at Invereshie displays exceptional structural diversity, with ancient veterans, mature woodland, and naturally regenerating young trees creating a genuinely multi-aged forest.
-The natural treeline at approximately 640 meters is one of the highest in Scotland, demonstrating the potential altitude of pine forest in the absence of heavy grazing pressure.
+[1] The montane scrub zone at Creag Fhiaclach is considered perhaps the only example of a truly natural treeline in Scotland, demonstrating the potential altitude of pine forest in the absence of heavy grazing pressure.
 Juniper forms extensive stands at and above the treeline, creating a transition scrub zone between closed forest and open mountain.
 The montane element includes dwarf willow, three-leaved rush, alpine lady's mantle, and various mosses and lichens characteristic of the western Cairngorm environment.

 Geology